Phuire-Research/Stratimux/Axium.md

 ```
 * name - This should be set to a unique network identifier, and/or the concept of your system.
 * open - This is utilized by principles and external subscribers to denote when they should initialize their functionality.
-* logging - controls whether the STRX dialog paragraphs are emitted upon strategy completion.
+* logging - controls whether the Stratimux dialog paragraphs are emitted upon strategy completion.
 In addition to other debugging procedures.
 * dialog - Is the internal representation of the strategies that the axium has ran.
 * storeDialog - This is set to false by default to save on memory, but if true will store each dialog, and allows such to be subscribed to.
 * lastStrategy - Informs specifically the of the last ActionStrategy topic to have ran through the system.
 This is used via testing or the deployment of addition strategies upon completion.